- EU funding

-The UK officially left the EU on 1 January 2021, following signature of the EU-UK trade and cooperation agreement (Brexit deal) on 30 December 2020.
-Provisionally applied since 1 January 2021, this agreement sets out the terms of the future EU and UK relationship, including the terms for UK Association to Horizon Europe.
+The UK officially left the EU on 1 January 2021, following signature of the EU-UK trade and cooperation agreement (Brexit deal).
+This agreement sets out the terms of the future EU and UK relationship, including the terms for UK Association to Horizon Europe.

 Horizon Europe – UK to become an Associated Country